abapGit/docs.abapgit.org/src/user-guide/setup/ssl-setup.md

 ## Overview

 In general, Git servers require secure connections.
-Therefore, abapGit is using secure connections based on HTTPS to access Git servers.
+Therefore, abapGit uses secure HTTPS connections to access Git servers.

-Note: Using unsecure HTTP connections is possible but strongly discouraged since the content of your repository would become visible on the network.
+Note: Using unsecured HTTP connections is possible, but it is strongly discouraged since the content of your repository will become visible on the network.

 To support HTTPS, your SAP system must be configured accordingly: